-If you have been to Thailand before and are searching for an authentic place to freshen up your tastebud’s memories, you definitely have to pay a visit to the so-called “Thaiwiese”.
-Situated in the heart of Charlottenburg-Wilmersdorf at Preußenpark, you’ll find a wide range of pan-fried, grilled and cooked Southeast Asian specialties that are far better than any Thai restaurant in town.
-Grab your picnic blanket, watch the vendors cook your dish on a simple gas stove on the grass or get your body streched by a real Thai massage – It’s worth a visit on a casual Sunday!
+Here, you’ll find a wide range of pan-fried, grilled and cooked Southeast Asian specialties that are far better than any Thai restaurant in town.
+Grab your picnic blanket, watch the vendors cook your dish on a simple gas stove on the grass or get your body streched by a real Thai massaged.
+We’ve listed our favorite foods that are available in the park.

 1. Papaya Salad (Som Tam)

-There are many Som Tam vendors in Preußenpark, but only one makes it fresh, and he’s the BEST.
-You can even tell him to which degree of hot-n-spicy you want it.
-Trust me, whatever you tell him, it’s going to burn down your throat.
-That’s the way it goes, and it can’t be any other way.
-This Som Tam is even more delicious than the one’s I had in Thailand.
-This guy is my Berlin hero.
+There are many Som Tam vendors in Preußenpark, but only one prepares it fresh, and he’s the BEST.
+His Som Tam is even more delicious than the one’s I had in Thailand.

 2. Grilled Squid (on a stick)

 There’s not much to say about the grilled quid.
 It’s grilled squid!
 It may look weird to those who don’t usually dabble in seafood, but it tastes delicious.

 Sticky Rice with Mango and sweet coconut sauce is not the same, ever, as in Bangkoks street.
 But on the Thai-Wiese, there is a lady who prepares fresh, proper Thai mangos (not the ones that come in plastic already).
 Make sure you get a fresh one cut up and served and not one that has been stewing in the sun for a few hours.